 - Move hot items from cool places and cool items from hot places.
 For example, don't place your fridge and oven next to each other and keep your heaters away from your windows.

 - Close doors and don't bother to heat or cool unoccupied rooms.

-- For more helpful tips, visit this page.
+- For more helpful tips, check out our energy-saving tricks.